Identity Theft Prevention & Resources

 It’s important to not use the same password for all of your log ins.
 It’s also recommended to periodically change your password.
 And never share your log ins with anyone.

 Using combinations of upper and lower case letters along with numbers and symbols can strengthen your password safety.

-Using acronyms or letters from a phrase are much more secure than using standard dictionary words.
+Using passphrases are much more secure than using standard dictionary words.
+The longer the better.
 For example:

 There’s been a lot of information in the news about phishing scams.
 What are those?

 In the context of online banking, a phishing scam is where a hacker uses either email, text or a phone call to pretend to be your financial institution in the hopes you will supply them with your username and password.
 They also might try to acquire personal information they might use to gain access to your financial information.

 Calls Claiming to be Your Financial Institution and Requesting Personal Information